 (1) Obesity Rates Continue to Rise Among Adults in the US

 Learning some ways that you can incorporate more healthy choices in your diet is a good place to begin making a difference.
 Here's a good place to start: MyPlate.gov.

 Add more fruits and vegetables to your diet each day.

 Get regular exercise

-Staying active and getting regular exercise can help to maintain a healthy weight, lowering your risk of developing cardiovascular disease, type 2 diabetes, and some types of cancer.
+Staying active and regular exercise can help maintain a healthy weight, lowering your risk of developing cardiovascular disease, type 2 diabetes, and some types of cancer.

 Know your family history

-Your family’s health history can hold important clues as to your risk for developing cancer.
-This includes first-degree relatives (parents, siblings, children), and second-degree relatives (grandparents, grandchildren, uncles, aunts, nephews, nieces, and half-siblings).
+Your family's health history can hold important clues about your risk of developing cancer.
+This includes first-degree relatives (parents, siblings, children) and second-degree relatives (grandparents, grandchildren, uncles, aunts, nephews, nieces, and half-siblings).

-Your physician can use this information to identify certain hereditary conditions or genetic mutations that are in your family, so that you can make an informed decision about ways to reduce your chances of developing cancer.
-Your family history can potentially help other members of your family and is information that can be passed on to future generations.
+Your physician can use this information to identify certain hereditary conditions or genetic mutations in your family so that you can make an informed decision about ways to reduce your chances of developing cancer.
+Your family history can potentially help other family members and is information that can be passed on to future generations.

-You can help lower your risk of developing an alcohol-related cancer by limiting the amount you consume.
-Recommended amounts are up to one drink per day for women and two drinks per day for men, with drinks defined as 12 oz of beer, 5 oz of wine or 1.5 oz of hard liquor.
-Research shows the that the more alcohol a person drinks, especially over time, the higher their risk is of developing certain types of alcohol-related cancers.
+You can help lower your risk of developing alcohol-related cancer by limiting the amount you consume.
+Recommended amounts are up to one drink per day for women and two per day for men, with drinks defined as 12 oz of beer, 5 oz of wine, or 1.5 oz of hard liquor.
+Research shows that the more alcohol a person drinks, especially over time, the higher their risk of developing certain alcohol-related cancers.